G20: Polish aspirations

 In contrast with the Spanish position, the Polish government has repeatedly asked to join the G20.

-Before the 2009 G20 London summit, the Polish government expressed an interest in joining with Spain and the Netherlands and condemned an "organisational mess" in which a few European leaders speak in the name of all the EU without legitimate authorisation in cases which belong to the European Commission.
+Before the 2009 G20 London summit, the Polish government expressed an interest in joining with Spain and the Netherlands and condemned an "organisational mess" in which a few European leaders spoke in the name of the collective EU without legitimate authorisation in cases which belong to the European Commission.

 During a 2010 meeting with foreign diplomats, Polish president Lech Kaczyński said:

 In 2012, Tim Ferguson wrote in Forbes that swapping Argentina for Poland should be considered, claiming that the Polish economy was headed toward a leadership role in Europe and its membership would be more legitimate.
 A similar opinion was expressed by Marcin Sobczyk in the Wall Street Journal.
 Mamta Murthi from the World Bank said: "To be in 'a club', what Poland can do is to continue working as if it already is in the club it wants to join."

 In 2014, consulting company Ernst & Young published its report about optimal members for G20.
 After analyzing trade, institutional and investment links Poland was included as one of the optimal members.

 G20 membership has been part of the look program of Poland's Law and Justice party and President Andrzej Duda.
 In March 2017, Deputy Prime Minister of Poland Mateusz Morawiecki took part in a meeting of G20 financial ministers in Baden-Baden as the first Polish representative.

+In September 2025, Polish President Karol Nawrocki announced that he had received an invitation from American President Donald Trump, to attend the G20 Summit, which will take place in 2026 in Miami, Florida.
+The statement was made following a meeting between the two presidents at the White House.
+According to the Head of the International Policy Bureau of the Chancellery of the President of Poland, Minister Marcin Przydacz, Nawrocki's invitation to the G20 Summit marks the beginning of the process of Poland's accession to the group of G20 countries.

 Global Governance Group (3G) response

 In June 2010, Singapore's representative to the United Nations warned the G20 that its decisions would affect "all countries, big and small", and asserted that prominent non-G20 members should be included in financial reform discussions.
-Singapore thereafter took a leading role in organizing the Global Governance Group (3G), an informal grouping of 30 non-G20 countries (including several microstates and many Third World countries) with the aim of collectively channelling their views into the G20 process more effectively.
+Singapore thereafter took a leading role in organizing the Global Governance Group (3G), an informal grouping of 30 non-G20 countries (including several microstates and many Third World countries) to collectively channel their views into the G20 process more effectively.
 Singapore's chairing of the 3G was cited as a rationale for inviting Singapore to the November 2010 G20 summit in South Korea, as well as 2011, 2013, 2014, 2015, 2016, and 2017 summits.